Teihden/react-router-app/README.md

 ## Description

-**Router-app** is a sample project inspired by the [React Router Address Book Tutorial](https://reactrouter.com/tutorials/address-book).
+**React-router-app** is a sample project inspired by the [React Router Address Book Tutorial](https://reactrouter.com/tutorials/address-book).
 This application demonstrates the core features of client-side routing in React, including form handling, navigation links, and asynchronous data loading.

 ## Features